acl-sigur/acl-sigur.github.io/index.md

 ## Resources

-List of resources is collected on an separte [resource matrix](matrix.html).
+List of resources is collected on an separate [resource matrix](matrix.html).